Roshians/Waste-Classification/README.md

 ---

-## 🛠️ Model Information
+## Model Information

-The application uses a deep learning model to perform the classification.
+This application uses a deep learning model based on the MobileNetV2 architecture to perform waste classification.

+- **Base Model**: [MobileNetV2](https://arxiv.org/abs/1801.04381), a lightweight and efficient convolutional neural network designed for mobile and embedded vision applications.
 - **Model File**: `best_model.h5`
 - **Image Size**: Resized to (128, 128) pixels (`IMAGE_SIZE`)
 - **Normalization**: Pixel values are divided by `255.0` (`RESCALE_FACTOR`) to scale them to the 0–1 range.
 - **Classes**:
   - `Recyclable` (Assumed index 0)
   - `Organic` (Assumed index 1)

 > ⚠️ Note: The prediction logic in `app.py` assumes `predictions[0][0]` is the probability for 'Recyclable'.
 If your model's output order differs, adjust the `predicted_class_index` logic accordingly.

 ---

-## 💡 Usage
+## Usage

 1. **Launch the app**:
    ```bash